Rolf Rabenseifner, High Performance Computing Center Stuttgart (HLRS), Germany

 Most HPC systems are clusters of shared memory nodes.
 Such systems can be PC clusters with single/multi-socket and multi-core SMP nodes, but also “constellation” type systems with large SMP nodes.
 Parallel programming may combine the distributed memory parallelization on the node interconnect with the shared memory parallelization inside of each node.

 This tutorial analyzes the strengths and weaknesses of several parallel programming models on clusters of SMP nodes.
 Multi-socket-multi-core systems in highly parallel environments are given special consideration.
 This includes a discussion on planned future OpenMP support for accelerators.
 Various hybrid MPI+OpenMP approaches are compared with pure MPI, and benchmark results on different platforms are presented.
-Numerous case studies demonstrate the performance-related aspects of hybrid MPI/OpenMP programming, and application categories that can take advantage of hybrid programming are identified.
+Numerous case studies demonstrate the performance-related aspects of hybrid MPI/OpenMP programming, and application categories that can take advantage of this model are identified.
 Tools for hybrid programming such as thread/process placement support and performance analysis are presented in a "how-to" section.

 Straightforward programming of clusters of shared memory nodes often leads to unsatisfactory performance results.
 The participant learns hybrid parallel programming.
 Pure message passing (one MPI process on each core) and mixed model programming (multi-threaded MPI processes) only partially fit to the architecture of modern HPC systems.
 The tutorial teaches about solving those performance problems, but also teaches technical aspects of mixed model programming.
 At the end of the tutorial, the attendee will be sensitive about many pitfalls in parallel programming on clusters of SMP nodes.